-The problem we’ve found is that we were given generic emails.
-So if each school in the country is assigned a number – it’s just a generic school-wide email like email@example.com.
+The problem is that you are usually given a generic email.
+So if each school in the country is assigned a number – it’s just a generic school-wide email system like firstname.lastname@example.org.
 You can try this email and see if someone gets back to you or you can try to get an email off your school’s webpage.

 Ideas of what to include in your email:

-- Skills – experience teaching, school, life experience that is relevant
+- Skills – experience teaching or any life experience that is relevant

 - What was your major in school – how could that be helpful to teaching?

 - Culture experience – have you ever traveled/lived abroad?

 - Do you know Spanish?
 How much?
 If not, are you currently studying it?